Arithmetic oscillations of the chemical distance in long-range percolation on $\mathbb Z^d$: Proof of Theorem : Lower bound

-\begin{proofsect}{Proof of Proposition~\ref{prop-3.1}} We proceed by induction.
-The base case is settled by the observation that, almost surely, in order for~$x\ne0$ to obey~$D(0,x)\le1$, the edge $(0,x)$ must be occupied.
-By \eqref{E:5.15} this has probability at most $\hat c\beta|x|^{-s}$ and so, in light of~$\theta_1=1/s$, the claim holds for~$n=1$ with any~$c,\tilde c>0$ such that
+We will now prove \eqref{E:3.1} by induction on~$n$.
+There are two base cases: $n=1$ and $n=2$.
+The former is settled by the observation that in order for~$x\ne0$ to obey~$D(0,x)\le1$, the edge $(0,x)$ must be occupied.
+By \eqref{E:5.15} this has probability at most $\hat c\beta|x|^{-s}$ and so, in light of~$\theta_1=1/s$, \eqref{E:3.1} holds for~$n=1$ provided that~$c,\tilde c>0$ obey